williampowell92/makers_bnb/README.md

 I would like to be able to sign in

 As a user,
-So that I can put my property up for rent,
+So that I can list my space,
-I want to be able to enter my property details to the site
+I would like to enter its details in the website.

+As a user,
+So that my space stays on the website,
+I would like it to be remembered.

 As a user,
 So that customers can choose from a selection of my spaces,